Clinical Psychology in the Department of Psychological Science

 Clinical Area Costs

-Students are offered a full funding package for 5 years, which includes at a minimum, a 9-month stipend of $23,000, university health coverage, and full coverage of tuition.
-The school also pays local fees and Non-Resident Supplemental Tuition (NRST) for the first 3 quarters.
+Students are offered a full funding package for 5 years, which is typically a teaching assistantship that includes a quarterly stipend, student health insurance, and full coverage of tuition.
+The school also pays Non-Resident Supplemental Tuition (NRST) for the first 3 quarters.

-Nonresident students should petition for California residency prior to their second year of graduate study.
-Tuition and Mandatory fees per credit for 2022-2023 academic year:
+Domestic Non-resident students should petition for California residency prior to their second year of graduate study.

 California Resident